krukmat/CentralAlarmForce/README.md

 # CentralAlarmForce
 A new fork for AlarmForce.
 But with new features: Video streaming, photo Screenshots, noise detection in sensors This is a project is an intent integrate IOT Solutions in Salesforce with Thingspeak as proxy.
-The stack selected:
+Blynk integration to check the images through a simple ngrok configuration as well, The stack selected:
 * IOT Proxy:
     * Thingspeak(MQTT)
 *  Hardware: